sverrehu/ansible-tests/pkcs12-issue/README.md

+# PKCS#12 operations fail with "TypeError: password must be bytes-like" on the cryptography backend

 <!--- Verify first that your issue is not already reported on GitHub -->
 <!--- Also test if the latest release and devel branch are affected too -->
 <!--- Complete *all* sections as described, this form is processed automatically -->

 ##### SUMMARY
 <!--- Explain the problem briefly below -->
+Some PKCS#12 operations that involve `passphrase`, which worked with the `pyopenssl` backend, stopped working after `cryptography` was made the default backend.
+Error message output may indicate that there are missing calls to `to_bytes` for `self.passphrase`.

 ##### ISSUE TYPE
 - Bug Report

 ##### COMPONENT NAME
 <!--- Write the short name of the module, plugin, task or feature below, use your best guess if unsure -->
+openssl_pkcs12 with `cryptography` backend.

 ##### ANSIBLE VERSION
 <!--- Paste verbatim output from "ansible --version" between quotes -->